nvimdev/nvim-plugin-template/README.md

 [busted usage](https://lunarmodules.github.io/busted/)

 ## Ci
-Ci support auto generate doc from README and integration test.
+Ci support auto generate doc from README and integration test and lint check by `stylua`.

 ## More